-At Year 9 and 10 identified students may be removed from a Year 9 class or a Year 10 option line to attend ELS classes to support their language development.
+At Year 9 /10, identified students may be removed from a Year 9 class or a Year 10 option line to attend an English Academic Course (EAC) or an English Language Course (ELC).
+Students in Yr 9/10 EAC will also attend the 9/10 English course as well.

-At Year 11/12/13 identified students may be placed in ENS or ENP instead of ENG, dependant on the Head of EAL recommendation.
-Students may be swapped between ENS and ENP depending on the level of English.
+At Year 11/12/13 identified students may be placed in EAC or ELC instead of English, as recommended by Head of EAL.
+Students are placed in EAC and ELC depending on their English Language Progression Stages.

-MATHEMATICS & STATISTICS FLOWCHART 2022
+MATHEMATICS & STATISTICS FLOWCHART 2024

-Key: Dashed lines refer to courses which are selected for the students by Mathematics staff $\underline{}$
+Key: Dashed lines refer to courses which are selected for the students by Mathematics staff